SuperSpruce/incremental-googology/README.md

 When tuning, the usual way is to change some numbers, so it requires small changes on codes, but the Incremental Googology way requires reconstruction of how sources combine, which need large changes on codes, so it is more difficult.

+# Bashicu Matrix Incremental (SuperSpruce's revamp of Incremental Googology)
+This game is a rebalancing of the first part of Incremental Googology at first, but will deviate from it.

+## The deviation
+Instead of using many googological notations and reaching all of computable googology, this game will only use BMS (Bashicu Matrix System), and reach tetrational values.
+To prevent the numbers from getting too big, there will be an acsension-like mechanic (ascension in Realm Grinder) that keeps the progress strong, but nerfs the numbers.